Isotop7/hydroponic-wemos/README.md

 | **Row 2** | temp icon    | temp value pipe 2 | pipe state icon | pipe 2 countdown |

 Icons are based on the wonderful [Ionicon collection](https://ionicons.com/).

+If you want to convert your icons you can use this awesome page: [image2cpp](https://javl.github.io/image2cpp/)